braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/global_control_group.md

 How long to run your experiment before reshuffling control group membership depends on what you’re testing and what your users’ baseline behaviors are.
 If you aren’t sure, a good place to start is one quarter (3 months), and you should not go shorter than 1 month.

 To determine the appropriate length of time for your experiment, consider what questions you’re hoping to answer.
 For instance, are you looking to see if there’s a difference in sessions?
-If so, think about how often your users have sessions organically—companies, where users have sessions every day, can run shorter experiments than companies where users have sessions only a couple of times a month.
+If so, think about how often your users have sessions organically.
+Brands whose users have sessions every day can run shorter experiments than brands whose users have sessions only a couple of times a month.

 Or, maybe you’re interested in purchasing behaviors.
-Then your experiment would most likely need to run for longer than an experiment where you’re examining sessions since it’s likely your users make purchases less frequently.
+Then your experiment would most likely need to run for longer than an experiment where you’re examining sessions, since it’s likely your users make purchases less frequently.

+{% alert tip %}
+The longer you hold the same control group out the more they diverge from the treatment group, which can create bias.
+Resetting the Global Control Group rebalances the population.
+{% endalert %}

 #### Try to limit ending experiments prematurely